 We will briefly describe two Neo-Carnapian accounts.

 One possibility is to explain the internal/external distinction by reference to fictions.
-Internal statements are statements made within or relative to a fiction, and they are to be assessed as true or false relative in the fiction.
+Internal statements are statements made within or relative to a fiction, and they are to be assessed as true or false relative to the fiction.

 However, any fictionalist interpretation of the internal/external distinction would have to explain why the fiction of propositions, like the fictions of properties and numbers, is not a mere game, but can be used for describing reality.
 We will briefly discuss a kind of fictionalism designed to do just this: figuralism.
-(See discussion, see Yablo (2000, 2001), Yablo and Rayo (2001), Yablo and Gallois (1998), and for a similar view, Balaguer 1998a and 1998b).
+(For discussion, see Yablo (2000, 2001), Yablo and Rayo (2001), Yablo and Gallois (1998), and for a similar view, Balaguer 1998a and 1998b).

 Relying on pioneering work by Kendall Walton (1990), Yablo argues that pretense can serve serious practical and theoretical purposes.
 To use Walton’s example, by pretending that Italy is a boot, I can easily convey to you the location of the Italian town of Crotone.
 Here I am, in effect, using a pretense to convey information about the real world.
 Literally, Italy is not a boot, but my interest is not in speaking the literal truth, but in conveying a rather complicated fact to you as effectively as I can.
 Similarly, Yablo and Gallois claim, one may pretend there are certain entities in order to better convey certain facts (1998, 245–8).
 One might pretend there are directions in order to facilitate communication of facts about which lines stand in which geometric relations to which other ones.
 Perhaps one could do the same with propositions?